-Being on the cloud is critical today, and critical for the future.
+Being on the cloud is critical today, and critical for the future of HIPAA Compliant organizations.

 A future where your network never becomes obsolete, and you never have to buy hardware again… There are no boundaries, and you can access your system from any device, from anywhere in the world, anytime.